sensu/sensu-docs/content/sensu-core/1.1/guides/securing-redis.md

 For instances where you will be running Redis on the same host that you will be running Sensu, you can configure Redis to listen to the localhost only on the host loopback IP address.

-To accomplish this you would need to edit `/etc/redis/redis.conf` with following line:
+To accomplish this you will need to edit `/etc/redis/redis.conf` with the following line:

 {{< highlight shell >}}
 bind 127.0.0.1